website logo

 • This is done by accessing the Pi via SSH and installing/configuring Rclone

-Sign Up for a Storj DCS Account
+Sign Up for a Storj Account

 If you have not yet signed up, please head here to sign up for the free tier.